Allometric engineering

 Allometric engineering is the process of experimentally shifting the scaling relationships, for body size or shape, in a population of organisms.
 More specifically, the process of experimentally breaking the tight covariance evident among component traits of a complex phenotype by altering the variance of one trait relative to another.
 Typically, body size is one of the two traits.
 The measurements of the two traits are plotted against each other and the scaling relationship can be represented as: $log(y) = mlog(x) + log(b)$.
 Manipulations of this sort alter the scaling relationships either by shifting the intercept (b), slope (m) or both to create novel variants (see: Allometry, for more details).
 These novel variants can then be tested for differences in performance or fitness.
 Through careful testing, one could sequentially test each component of a trait suite to determine how each part contributes to the function of the entire complex phenotype, and ultimately the fitness of the organism.
 This technique allows for comparison within or among biological groups differing in size by adjusting morphology to match one another and comparing their performances.

 Examples and application

 Lack's hypothesis

 Allometric engineering has been used to test David Lack's hypothesis in the lizard Sceloporus occidentalis.
 In this study, two populations were "engineered" to fit the morphology of the other by manipulating egg yolk quantity, removing effect of size difference between groups.
 After manipulation, they found that speed was inversely proportional to body size.

 Nature versus nurture

 Maternal investment was "allometrically engineered" by surgically removing an ovary in cockroaches (Diploptera punctata).
 This effectively reduced number of progeny and increased resource allocation to each offspring.
 They coupled this manipulation with group effects (faster development in large groups), and found that maternal investment can overcome group effect.

 Sexual selection

-The male long-tailed widowbird (Euplectes progne) has exceptionally long tail feathers roughly half a meter in length.
-Male tail feathers were cropped and glued and those with artificially enhanced tail lengths secured the most matings, demonstrating female preference.